MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSRoleCapabilityFile.md

 If you do not include a parameter when you run the cmdlet, the corresponding key in the session configuration file will be commented-out, except where noted in the parameter description.
 For example, if you do not include the *AssembliesToLoad* parameter then that section of the session configuration file will be commented out.

-To use the role capability file in a session configuration, first place the file in a **RoleCapabilities** subfolder of a valid Windows PowerShell module folder.
+To use the role capability file in a session configuration, first place the file in a **RoleCapabilities** subfolder of a valid PowerShell module folder.
 Then reference the file by name in the **RoleDefinitions** field in a PowerShell Session Configuration (.pssc) file.

 This cmdlet was introduced in Windows PowerShell 5.0.